ajkroeg/ContractGenerationFixes/README.md

       "Target",                         //  OpFor faction name, required
       "Employer",                       //  Employer faction name, required
       "TargetSystem",                   //  Target star system, optional.
 If present, spawns travel contract.
-      "TargetAlly",                     //  Allied faction, optional (if appropriate to contract).
+      "TargetAlly",                     //  Allied faction name, optional (if appropriate to contract).
       "MapID",                          //  MapID of desired map, optional.
       "IgnoreBiomes"                    //  Optional.
-If set to "TRUE," will spawn maps that do not match Target ]                                   //    (or Current) star system.
+If set to "TRUE" will spawn maps that do not match Target ]                                   //    (or Current) star system.
 If null or any other string, random maps }                                       //    will match biomes of star system.
 Not needed if MapID used above.
 ```